Trump again seeks foreign help to investigate Bidens, calling on China

 Trump froze $400 million in U.S. aid to Ukraine shortly before he asked its president for the favor, prompting accusations from Democrats that he had misused U.S. foreign policy for personal gain.

+The impeachment probe could lead to the approval of articles of impeachment - or formal charges - against Trump in the Democratic-controlled House.
+A trial on whether to remove him from office would then be held in the Republican-controlled Senate.
+Many Republicans, however, have shown little appetite for ousting him.

-The impeachment probe has angered Trump, whose volatile presidency survived a two-year federal probe that found Russia had intervened to help him win the White House in 2016.
+The investigation has angered Trump, whose volatile presidency survived a two-year federal probe that found Russia had intervened to help him win the White House in 2016.

 Trump in July 2016 publicly encouraged Russian involvement in that year’s presidential election campaign concerning cyber-espionage targeting Democratic candidate Hillary Clinton.
 Trump, referring to a controversy surrounding Clinton’s emails, said at that time: “Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing.
 I think you will probably be rewarded mightily by our press.”

+Kurt Volker resigned as special representative for Ukraine negotiations on Friday, the day after the public release of a whistleblower complaint that described him as trying to “contain the damage” from efforts by Trump’s lawyer Giuliani to press Ukraine to investigate Democrats.

+Wednesday was an emotional day in the impeachment inquiry when Trump railed at journalists during a news conference, resorted to the use of an expletive on Twitter and called the investigation “a hoax and a fraud” while pledging to cooperate.

-Reporting by Roberta Rampton and Patricia Zengerle; Additional reporting by Richard Cowan; Writing by Alistair Bell; editing by Grant McCool
+Reporting by Roberta Rampton and Patricia Zengerle; Additional reporting by Richard Cowan, Susan Heavey and Tim Ahmann; Writing by Alistair Bell; editing by Grant McCool